-As a result, these patients will have more choices and autonomy in the way they wish to live their life with a potentially life-limiting disease.
+With Alignd.Palliative, patients will have more choices and autonomy in the way they wish to live their life with a potentially life-limiting disease.
 For example, many patients wish to be cared for at home instead of in hospital, but current medical scheme benefits are often such that treatment is only covered in hospital, and an at-home option is never considered.

 With our network of palliative care experts advising and supporting them, patients can decide how and where they would like to live their life.
 Patients are treated as a whole, as a human, and not just as a diagnosis or a disease.